archit0712/contact-manager/README.md

 4. **State Management:**
    - Local state (`useState`) is used for simplicity, avoiding additional complexity from global state management tools.

+### Library Choices

+1. **Material-UI:**
+   - Provides a robust set of components for building a modern and responsive UI.
+   - The MaterialReactTable library was specifically chosen for its support for advanced table functionalities like pagination, sorting, and search, which streamline data management.
+   - The general search feature in MaterialReactTable allows users to filter contacts efficiently, enhancing usability without additional custom implementation.

+2. **React:**
+   - React was used for its modular architecture and ability to manage complex states effectively through hooks like `useState` and `useEffect`.

 ### Trade-offs
 - **Error Handling:** Currently basic; can be expanded to include detailed user feedback.
 - **Scalability:** Frontend and backend could use authentication for secure operations.

 ---